 You must be able to prove that one of the legitimate parents lived for five years continuously in the UK, Channel Islands or Isle of Man as an EEA national ‘exercising a treaty right’, before the child’s birth.

-If the parent was not living in Jersey for the whole of the five-year period, please contact us for advice on what you’ll need to provide.
+If the parent was not living in Jersey for the whole of the five-year period, contact us for advice on what you’ll need to provide.

 You must provide the following evidence of the parent’s residency:

 a print out of their contributions record from Social Security